VanDulti/planning-problem-solver/README.md

 # Planning Problem Solver

-This is a simple planning problem solver that encodes a bounded planning problem as an SAT formula and uses [Limboole](https://fmv.jku.at/limboole/) to actually solve it.
+This is a simple planning problem solver that encodes a bounded planning problem in propositional logic and uses https://fmv.jku.at/limboole/ to solve it.

-This was a homework assignment for my Formal Models class at JKU Linz.
+I did this for my Formal Models class at JKU.

 ## planning-problem-solver

-Offers a simple API for encoding a planning problem as a SAT formula and solve it using Limboole.
+Offers a simple API for encoding a planning problem as a propositional formula and solving it using Limboole.

 First, you need to specify your bounded planning problem.
 A bounded planning problem consists of: